 When I talk about self-reflection, I am talking about discovering how your partner’s abusive actions affected your emotional and spiritual well-being.
 I am not talking about taking the blame for what your abuser did.
 You are never responsible for someone else’s actions.
 But your responsibility is to understand what happened and what you did about it.

 You can start by asking yourself, how did I get into this mess?
-I believe that when we self-reflect and try to answer that question, we will discover things that we might need to address as we seek healing.
-I will attempt to answer that question and suggest some things you can do to change and heal.
+I believe that when we self-reflect and try to answer that question, we will discover things we might need to address as we seek healing.
+I will attempt to answer that question and suggest things you can do to change and heal.

 Self-reflection: How did I get into this mess?